Bootstrap

 Conclusion

-Bootstrap CSS is particularly suitable for rapid prototypes, small to medium projects, or teams that need consistent designs.
-Custom media queries offer maximum control and performance but are more time-consuming.
-Many developers combine both approaches: Bootstrap as a base and individual adjustments via custom media queries.
-At aurelix, I use the optimal mix of framework and custom CSS depending on project requirements.
+Bootstrap CSS is particularly well-suited for rapid prototyping, small to medium-sized projects, or teams that require consistent designs.
+Custom media queries offer maximum control and performance, but are more time-consuming.
+Many developers combine both approaches: Bootstrap as a foundation and customizations via custom media queries.
+At aurelix, I rely on the optimal mix of framework and custom CSS depending on the project requirements.

 Image: freepik.com